Eterna1/puszek-rootkit/README.md

 ### Features:

-1. Hiding files with names ending on defined suffix (`FILE_SUFFIX` - ".rootkit" by default).
+1. Hide files that ends on configured suffix (`FILE_SUFFIX` - ".rootkit" by default).
-2. Hiding processes that cmdline contains defined text (`COMMAND_CONTAINS` - ".//./" by default).
+2. Hide processes that cmdline contains defined text (`COMMAND_CONTAINS` - ".//./" by default).

 Examples: